- Underwater Welding Basics

 The Life Expectancy of an Underwater Welder

 According to recent research findings, the average age of underwater welders ranges between 35 and 40 years.
 The research data is based on a few investigations so it is not that conclusive.
-However, underwater welder death rate is slightly higher than other welders.
+However, the underwater welder death rate is slightly higher than other welders.

 Evaluating the Life Expectancy of an Underwater Welder